Bamm-Bamm Lamken 1996-2012

 That mad dash for sanctuary was a regular occurrence, we learned.
 He and Pebbles

 got used to us quickly; in general, however, Bamm-Bamm was literally a scaredy-cat.
 For several years, even after certain friends and family members became familiar to him, if a stranger entered the apartment he would exit stage left.
-Once when a handyman came by, Bamm-Bamm — after realizing that the kitchen was a poor escape route since it was a dead end — got stuck between the refrigerator and the cabinets it abutted, crammed in just past his shoulders and kicking like a jackrabbit with his hind legs, going nowhere fast.
+Once when a handyman came by, Bamm-Bamm — after realizing that the kitchen was a poor escape route since it was a dead end — got stuck between the refrigerator and the cabinets it abutted, crammed in halfway and kicking like a jackrabbit with his hind legs, going nowhere fast.

 We had no idea how appropriate his name would be.
 Although he and Pebbles were